Choose the Path for Your Future

 Within their major, students can choose from a wide variety of concentrations—including news/editorial, training and development, new media, conflict resolution, corporate communication, and many more.
 Our on-campus radio and TV stations and Gateway student newspaper feature opportunities for hands-on learning.

 A fully accredited member of the National Association of Schools of Music, the CFAM School of Music offers degrees with an emphasis in either performance or education.
-Students seeking a Bachelor of Music may choose from concentrations in composition, music education, technology, or performance.
+Students seeking a Bachelor of Arts in Music can pursue concentrations in general performance, jazz performance, music technology, and music entrepreneurship.
+The Bachelor of Music degrees offers concentrations in music education (K-12) and performance.
 The Master of Music degree offers concentrations in conducting, music education or performance.

 Students have the opportunity to work with professional music faculty in the area of vocal/choral, keyboard, string, bass, woodwind or percussion instruments, or pursue composition or music technology.
 The school has 50 full- and part-time faculty, and enrolls more than 200 undergraduate and graduate students each year.